 PHEs present health promotion programs to campus groups such as residence halls, student organizations, academic classes, fraternities, and sororities.
 If you wish to request a presentation, you can fill out the online form.
 For more information please call 765-285-3775.

-PHEs also man campus-wide awareness events such as Alcohol Awareness Week, Breast Cancer Awareness Month, Welloween, Great American Smokeout, Sexual Responsibility Week, Spring Break Safety, and Stress Relief Week.
+PHEs also staff campus-wide awareness events such as Alcohol Awareness Week, Breast Cancer Awareness Month, Welloween, Great American Smokeout, Sexual Responsibility Week, Spring Break Safety, and Stress Relief Week.

 A one-credit course designed to train students as Peer Health Educators (PHEs) is offered through the Department of Physiology & Health Science in the Fall semester.
 The course is taught by Health Education personnel.
 Training covers topics such as confidentiality & ethics, communication & listening skills, and specific skills training in areas of public speaking and group facilitation.